ALAMOSA • DENVER • GRAND JUNCTION • COLORADO SPRINGS

-If you book a trip to Colorado during the winter months and want to do some skiing, the towns of Breckinridge and Vail are exactly what you’re looking for.
+If you book a trip to explore Colorado during the winter months and want to do some skiing, the towns of Breckinridge and Vail are exactly what you’re looking for.
 Breckinridge sits at the base of Tenmile Range while Vail can be found nestled at the bottom of Vail Mountain.
 Both towns are home to massive ski resorts where you can occupy yourself with all manner of snow sports before heading back to town to enjoy the shops, galleries, and restaurants.

 Things to Do

 Founded as a national park by Theodore Roosevelt in 1906, Mesa Verde National Park features ancient Puebloan cliff dwellings that date back to 1200 A.D.